Track Customer Deposit Balances

 Step 1: Create the Custom Fields and Saved Search

 This customization uses two custom fields.
-The Amount Deposited field stores the calculated total amount of deposits made on the sales order.
+The Amount Deposited field stores the calculated total deposits made on the sales order.
 The Balance Remaining field stores the balance remaining on the sales order.

 This customization uses a transaction saved search with deposit balances on sales orders.
-The challenge in calculating the balance of customer deposits is that you must include the related deposit applications in case any of the deposits have been refunded.
-Using this saved search allows you to meet this challenge.
+When calculating the balance of customer deposits, you need to include related deposit applications in case any deposits were refunded.
+This saved search helps you do that.
 This saved search also considers if gift certificates or discounts have been applied to the sales order.

 To create the Amount Deposited transaction body field: